 Derivatives.
-We use forward contracts to mitigate our exposure to volatility in foreign exchange rates, and we use an interest rate swap to hedge changes in the benchmark interest rate related to our Fourth Amended Credit Agreement described in Note 8.
+We use forward contracts to mitigate our exposure to volatility in foreign exchange rates, and we used an interest rate swap to hedge changes in the benchmark interest rate related to our Amended Fourth A&R Credit Agreement described in Note 8, Debt.
 All derivatives are recognized in the consolidated balance sheets at fair value.
 Classification of each hedging instrument is based upon whether the maturity of the instrument is less than or greater than 12 months.
-We do not purchase or hold derivative financial instruments for speculative or trading purposes (see Note 9).
+We do not purchase or hold derivative financial instruments for speculative or trading purposes (see Note 9, Derivatives).

 Recently Adopted Financial Accounting Standards.
 In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides temporary optional expedients and exceptions in accounting for modifications of contracts that reference the London interbank offered rate ("LIBOR") or another reference rate expected to be discontinued as a result of reference rate reform.
 Entities can elect not to apply certain modification accounting requirements to contracts affected by what the guidance calls "reference rate reform" if certain criteria are met.
 An entity that makes this election would not have to remeasure the contracts at the modification date or reassess a previous accounting determination.
 Also, entities can elect various optional expedients that would allow them to continue applying hedge accounting for hedging relationships affected by reference rate reform if certain criteria are met.
 In December 2022, the FASB issued ASU 2022-06, Deferral of the Sunset Date of Topic 848, which defers the sunset date of the guidance in ASC 848 to December 31, 2024.
-During 2023, we transitioned our interest rate swap agreement to reference the Secured Overnight Financing Rate ("SOFR") in connection with reference rate reform and adopted certain optional expedients provided in ASU 2020-04 in relation to contract modifications and hedge accounting that allowed us to continue hedge accounting for our interest rate swap cash flow hedge (see Note 9).
+During 2023, we transitioned our interest rate swap agreement to reference the Secured Overnight Financing Rate ("SOFR") in connection with reference rate reform and adopted certain optional expedients provided in ASU 2020-04 in relation to contract modifications and hedge accounting that allowed us to continue hedge accounting for our interest rate swap cash flow hedge (see Note 9, Derivatives).
 The adoption of this guidance did not have a material impact on our consolidated financial statements.

-Recently Issued Accounting Standards.
 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires a public entity to disclose significant segment expenses and other segment items on an annual and interim basis and to provide in interim periods all disclosures about reportable segment's profit or loss and assets that are currently required annually.
-ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-Early adoption is permitted.
-The provisions of this update must be applied retrospectively to all periods presented in the financial statements.
-We are currently assessing the anticipated impact of this standard on our consolidated financial statements.
+We adopted this ASU on January 1, 2024, and applied the amendments retrospectively to all prior periods presented in our consolidated financial statements (see Note 13, Segment Reporting and Foreign Operations).
+The adoption of this guidance did not have an impact on the company's consolidated financial position, results of operations or cash flows.

+Recently Issued Accounting Standards.
 In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures, which amends Income Taxes (Topic 740).
 The FASB issued this update to improve annual basis income tax disclosures related to (1) rate reconciliation, (2) income taxes paid, and (3) other disclosures related to pretax income (or loss) and income tax expense (or benefit) from continuing operations.
 ASU 2023-09 is effective for fiscal years beginning after December 15, 2025, with early adoption permitted.
 These amendments are to be applied on a prospective basis.
 Retrospective application is permitted.
 We are currently evaluating the impact this standard will have on our consolidated financial statement disclosures.